 There’s very little to save it, except for maybe a good performance by Michael Gambon (Yep… Dumbledore’s back!)
 Robert Carlyle does ok as well.
 But as a whole, this film is just piss poor.
 Worse… It’s potentially a nightmare.

 Rating: 1/10- This is about as bad as it can get.

 #24: The Duchess

-So this is a film about the life of Gerogiana Cavendish, Duchess of Devonshire, Her fling with Earl Grey and her marriage to Voldemort.
+So this is a film about the life of Georgiana Cavendish, Duchess of Devonshire, Her fling with Earl Grey and her marriage to Voldemort.
 Really… Voldemort!
 Ok… William Cavendish the Duke of Devonshire.
-Ahhh… that might be what it is.
-Ralph Fiennes is basically playing a none domestic, none magical Voldemort… And seeing him rape Keira Knightley is unncessary as well.
+Ahhh!
+That might be what it is.
+Ralph Fiennes is basically playing a none-domestic, none magical Voldemort.
+Seeing him rape Keira Knightley is unncessary as well.
 Just the screaming would have sufficed thank you very much.
-Although i say that… there is a flash of boob near the beggining… proper… not covered up… AND OF KEIRA KNIGHTLEY…

-Ok… i’ll stop ogling Keira if it makes you happy.
-(Oh… Keira now is it?)
-Back to the point.
 Ralph Fiennes is playing an incredibly wooden man here.
 Any wooden actor would have done.
 Fiennes just looks uncomfortable the entire time.
-As for everybody else… well… whilst they may be nice to look at (especially in certain cases) they aren’t exactly right for the characters.
-The only exception to this rule is Earl Grey who, whilst maybe not perfect, was alright i suppose.
+As for everybody else… Whilst they may be nice to look at (especially in certain cases) they aren’t exactly right for the characters.
+The only exception to this rule is Earl Grey who, whilst maybe not perfect, was alright Isuppose.

 The script is ok.
-It grates a bit at first but you know what… you kind of get used to it.
-It has some moments and it keeps the fim moving along at a reasonable enough pace.
+It grates a bit at first but you kind of get used to it.
+It has some moments and it keeps the film moving along at a reasonable enough pace.

 Rating: 7/10- Worth a watch but there is something a little odd about it.